centreon/centreon-documentation/versioned_docs/version-23.04/migrate/migrate-from-el-to-el.md

 id: migrate-from-el-to-el
 title: Migrate from an EL-type OS to another EL-type OS (from a Centreon 18.10 or newer)
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Prerequisites

 This procedure only applies if the following conditions are met:

 - You wish to migrate from a 64-bit EL-type OS to another supported 64-bit EL-type OS.
-For instance, if you want to migrate from a CentOS 7 to an Alma 8.
+For instance, if you want to migrate from a CentOS 7 to an Alma 8 or 9.
 - Your version of Centreon is 18.10 or newer.

 > If your Centreon platform includes a Centreon redundancy system, please